blackducksoftware/perceptor/README.md

 # Using

-Go into your pod that is running, called hub-sidecar-, and run something like this:
+Go (??? what does go mean???) into your pod that is running, called hub-sidecar-, and run something like this:

 ```
 kubectl exec -t -i <name of the pod> curl localhost:3000/status